matthewmondilla/ai-basketball-carrying-violation-detector/part2.md

 ![Alt text for the image](images/theoretical_framework.png)

-Since **acceleration** is the second derivative of position with respect to time, calculating this variable becomes straightforward.
+Since **acceleration** is the second derivative of position (meters) with respect to time (seconds), calculating this variable becomes straightforward.

 The YOLOv8 model provides the **position vs. time series data** of the basketball, enabling us to derive the acceleration using numerical differentiation techniques.

-But first, let's do some data prepartion!
+But first, I have to prepare the necessary and correct data!

 [Continue to Part 3: Data Preparation](part3.md)